aayush749/MyMake/README.md

 # This is my own implementation of Make for Windows

 This is is no way a perfect implementation, and I would improve it as I learn more things.
-But currently it suffices to build my projects :-)
+But currently it suffices to build my projects :-).
+It was just a small casual project.